-Casey Mulligan’s work is on incentives to save and work and how the economy affects policy.
+Casey Mulligan’s research centers on incentives to save and work and how the economy affects policy.
 He also has studied social security, aging and retirement, and has examined wage inequality between men and women.

 He is the author of The Redistribution Recession: How Labor Market Distortions Contracted the Economy (2012) and Side Effects: The Economic Consequences of the Health Reform (2015).
-Redistribution, or subsidies and regulations intended to help the poor, unemployed and financially distressed, have changed in many ways since the onset of the recent financial crisis.
-The unemployed, for instance, can collect benefits longer and can receive bonuses, health subsidies and tax deductions, and millions more people have become eligible for food stamps, Mulligan contends.
-By dulling incentives for people to maintain their own living standards, redistribution created employment losses according to age, skill and family composition.
+Redistribution, or subsidies and regulations intended to help the poor, unemployed and financially distressed, have changed in many ways since the onset of the recent financial crisis, he contends.

 Mulligan studies the transmission of family work values and wealth between generations.
 In the book Parental Priorities and Economic Inequality (1997), he shows that parents share their resources unequally, giving more to those children with whom they spend more time.